 Mary Pat Crouch is senior vice president and campaign director at Coxe Curry & Associates.
 Her twenty-nine years of consulting experience includes numerous capital and annual campaigns, planned giving consulting and development assessments for a wide variety of clients in the Atlanta area.

 Mary Pat has served as campaign consultant on numerous Atlanta campaigns including the Atlanta Children’s Shelter, the Atlanta Community Food Bank, Camp Twin Lakes and Hands On Atlanta.
-Her current clients include Agape Youth and Family Services, the Atlanta Speech School, Families First, Jewish Family & Career Services and The Task Force for Global Health.
+Her current clients include Agape Youth and Family Services, the Atlanta Speech School, Atlanta Women’s Foundation and CHRIS Kids.
 She has designed and presented training in many aspects of fundraising, including annual and capital giving, major gift cultivation and foundation philanthropy.

 Prior to joining Coxe Curry, Mary Pat spent seven years with a smaller fundraising firm where she conducted feasibility studies, capital campaigns, development assessments and provided general development counseling.
 She also supervised client services and all capital campaigns for the firm.

 Mary Pat spent five years on the development staff at Emory University, where she was responsible for annual and capital giving among Emory College alumni.
 Other prior experience includes directing the Voluntary Action Center of the United Way of Greater Atlanta.